YCP-Rev-Metrix/BallSpinner-Controller-v2/BSC_Ui_README.md

 6. then drag a widget into that page, you should see it inside the page you just made in the inspector
 7. Rename that widget to your new page name
 8. Left-click on the widget and select "promote to..."
-9. Enter the Python file you just created (excluding the .py) into both the class name and header file fields and click add
+9. Enter the Python file you just created (excluding the .py) into class name field and  frontend. that filename and header file field and then click add
 11. Select the option you just created in the promoted widgets box and click promote
 12. Once that is done save *HomePage.ui*